First Year Seminar 1111: With and Without Nature

 - Canvas Discussion Posts

-Using Canvas, students will complete five discussion posts, which will address the assigned readings, films, and other materials from the course.
+Using Canvas, students will complete six discussion posts, which will address the One Book, One Prompt, a response to the Destinations Trip to the Denver Art Museum, as well as responses to assigned readings, films, and other materials from the course.
 Your posts should respond to the initial prompt.
 Your audience will be your classmates, and I will assess your posts on their relevance, thoughtfulness, timeliness, and polish.
 Late discussion posts will be accepted up to one week after they are due and will receive up to 50% credit.

 - Community Service Project: Mount Trashmore